-.
-To appoint the Statutory Auditors of the Company
+2. To appoint the Statutory Auditors of the Company

-To consider and, if thought fit, to pass the following Resolution as an Ordinary Resolution:
+To consider and if thought fit, to adopt the following resolution as an OrdinaryResolution:

 "RESOLVED THAT pursuant to the provisions of Section 139 of the Companies Act, 2013 and rules made thereunder (including any statutory modification(s) or reenactment thereof), M/s.
-Ray & Ray, Chartered Accountants, Bengaluru having Firm Registration No. 301072E allotted by the Institute of Chartered Accountants of India (ICAI), be and are hereby appointed as Statutory Auditors of the Company for the second term of five consecutive years, from the conclusion of this Annual General Meeting i.e Fifteenth Annual General Meeting until the conclusion of Twentieth Annual General Meeting to be held in the year 2024, on such remuneration as recommended by the Audit Committee and finalized by the Board of Directors of the Company."
+Ray & Ray, Chartered Accountants, Bangalore having Firm Registration No. 301072E allotted by the Institute of Chartered Accountants of India (ICAI), be and are hereby appointed as Statutory Auditors of the Company for the second term of five consecutive years, from the conclusion of this Annual General Meeting i.e Fifteenth Annual General Meeting until the conclusion of Twentieth Annual General Meeting to be held in the year 2024, on such remuneration as recommended by the Audit Committee and finalized by the Board of Directors of the Company."